-For the last nine and a half years I have directed the CMDC Program, doubling the number of faculty lines and growing the number of students from 44 in 2006 to 250 in 2015.
-With a tag line of “Learn, Think, Build” we specialize in making media objects like mobile apps, video, 2 & 3D animation, etc. The program is now one of five Signature Programs on the WSUV campus.
-I also direct two research labs, The Electronic Literature Lab and The MOVE Lab, and serve as President of the Electronic Literature Organization.
+For the last 10 years I have directed the CMDC Program, doubling the number of faculty lines and growing the number of students from 44 in 2006 to 250 in 2016.
+With a tag line of “Learn, Think, Build” we specialize in game studies & design and making media objects like mobile apps, video, 2 & 3D animation, etc. The program is now one of five Signature Programs on the WSUV campus.
+I also direct two research labs, The Electronic Literature Lab and The MOVE Lab, and am serving for a second term as President of the Electronic Literature Organization.

 Curlew, co-authored with Greg Philbrook, is an interactive, multimedia poem about one man’s encounter with the forces of nature.
 It involves three versions: a three-wall projection for a black box environment for live performance; a single monitor for gallery installations; and an app-book environment for tablets.
 The work debuted on October 6, 2014 in Naples, Italy at the OLE.01 Festival.
 It was featured at the "Reading Interfaces" exhibit at Case Western Reserve University in April 2015 and was featured in Bergen, Norway at the Electronic Literature Organization Festival in August 2015 and will be screen in Cork, Ireland in December 2015.
 Visit the archival site.

 Traversals (2015), co-authored with Stuart Moulthrop (U of Wisconsin Milwaukee), is a book of critical essays about the four works documented in Pathfinders.
-It is under contract with The MIT Press and will be published in 2016.
+It is under contract with The MIT Press and due to be released in spring 2017.

 Pathfinders (2015) is an open-source, multimedia book that documents four works of early digital literature, specifically pre-web hypertext fiction and poetry, from 1986-1995.
 Co-Authored with Stuart Moulthrop (U of Wisconsin Milwaukee), it was funded by a 2013 National Endowment for the Humanities "Start Up Grant."